feater-dev/feater/README.md

 The full list of deploy keys is available from the side menu, and also each definition details contain _Deploy keys_ tab that lists only these items that are relevant for given recipe.

-It is possible to remove all unneeded SSH deploy keys (i.e. these that are no longer referenced by any defintion recipe).
+It is possible to remove all unneeded SSH deploy keys (i.e. these that are no longer referenced by any definition recipe).
 It is also possible to remove individual deploy keys, as well as generate them again for any repository that is marked as requiring them for cloning.

 Public parts of SSH deploy keys are stored in MongoDB, while private parts are stored on data volume as this form is required by `sshpass` that is passed to `git clone` command via `GIT_SSH_COMMAND` environmental variable.